Taylor Fedun: Playing career

 With the Oilers not tendering Fedun a qualifying offer, he was released to free agency, and on July 1, 2014, signed a one-year contract with the San Jose Sharks.
 In his lone season with the organization, Fedun recorded four assists in seven games for the Sharks.
 He also appeared in 65 games for the team's AHL affiliate, the Worcester Sharks.

 On July 1, 2015, Fedun signed a one-year, two-way contract as a free agent with the Vancouver Canucks.
 He skated in one game for the Canucks, as well as 63 for their AHL affiliate, the Utica Comets.

 On July 1, 2016, Fedun left the Canucks organization and signed a one-year, two-way contract as a free agent with the Buffalo Sabres.
 He split the 2016–17 season between the Sabres and their AHL affiliate, the Rochester Americans.

 During the 2018–19 season, on November 10, 2018, while with the Rochester Americans, the Sabres traded Fedun to the Dallas Stars in exchange for a 2020 conditional seventh-round pick.
 On November 23, 2018, in his Stars debut, Fedun scored his first NHL goal in five years and third of his career in a 6–4 win against the Ottawa Senators.
 He stayed on the Stars' roster for the remainder of the season, posting new career highs of 4 goals and 11 points in 54 regular season games.
 He was also recognized by the Stars as the team's nomination for the Bill Masterton Trophy for his perseverance and dedication to hockey.

 On June 27, 2019, Fedun agreed to a two-year, two-way contract extension to remain with Dallas.

 Following his third season within the Stars organization, Fedun left as a free agent and was signed to a one-year, two-way contract with the Pittsburgh Penguins on July 28, 2021.

+On July 1, 2024, Fedun's contract with the Penguins expired.
+He was not tendered a new deal and consequently left the team as an unrestricted free agent.
+Fedun seemingly sat out the 2024–25 AHL season, having yet to sign with another team.

+Personal life

+In June 2018, he married field hockey player Katie Reinprecht.